All Products

 nvidia-smi

-Auxiliary software installation (optional)
+Install auxiliary software (optional)

-UV is a good Python virtual environment and dependency management tool, suitable for clusters that need to run multiple models.
-You can refer to Installation | uv (astral.sh) to complete the installation of UV.
+uv is a good management tool for Python virtual environment and dependencies, which is suitable for clusters that need to run multiple models.
+For more information about how to install uv, see Installing uv.

 curl -LsSf https://astral.sh/uv/install.sh | sh

-# Edit ~/.bashrc
+# Edit ~/.bashrc.

 export PATH="$PATH:~/.local/bin"